kiawnu/2420as3p1/tutorial.md

 ![Alt text](image-8.png)

 ## Section 2: Edit ssh configuration so can no longer connect via root ###
+This step is essential for security reasons.
+The root user has access to all users information and has unrestricted privileges.
+If the root can be accessed via ssh, outsider can run attacks on our machine by attempting to connect the the root with common passwords.

 ### Locate the sshd_config file located in /etc/ssh ###